qazbnm456/dockerized_fbctf/README.md

 2. `docker run -p 80:80 -p 443:443 --rm fbctf`
 3. Go to http://localhost and you should be able to view the website :)

+p.s.
+I delete HSTS option cause we are in dev mode, which doesn't help a lot.

 <a name="todo"></a>
 ## TODO